PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines.md

 ---
-title: Commits & Pull Requests
+title: Contribution guidelines
 aliases:
   - /1.7/development/coding_standards/commits_and_pull_requests
+  - /1.7/development/coding-standards/commits-and-pull-requests
 ---

+# Contribution guidelines

-# Commits & Pull Requests conventions
+## Commits & Pull Requests conventions

-## Commits
+### Commits

 In the past, we used to have only one commit by pull request.
 This was a bad habit.
 We now require contributors to make **atomic commits**, so you will surely have more than one commit in a single pull request.
 This will be helpful to review, cherry-pick or revert (we hope to never have to do that 😉) the changes.